warenghem/frontend/content/en-us/shop/bag-dionysos-48h.md

 - Double zipped closure made in France
 - Removable, adjustable shoulder strap.
 Up to 50cm
 care: "<p><strong>Our Dionysos® wine leather has been extensively tested.
-Produced thanks to an innovative production process which transforms the fibers and vegetable oils present in the grape pomace into an ecological material having the same mechanical, aesthetic and sensory characteristics as a traditional leather and - conversely
-  - requires very little maintenance.</strong></p><p>But to preserve the beauty of this item over the years, we recommend that you follow these tips:</p><ul><li><p>Be careful not to scratch or rub your item against abrasive surfaces, especially leather finishes.</p></li><li><p>We recommend that you protect your item from moisture and keep it away from direct sources of heat, such as radiators and car interiors in
+Produced using an innovative process that transforms the fibers of the grape into an ecological material with the same mechanical, aesthetic and sensory characteristics as traditional leather and - conversely - requiring little maintenance.</strong></p><p>But to preserve the beauty of this item over the years, we recommend that you follow these tips:</p><ul><li><p>Be careful not to scratch or rub your item against abrasive surfaces, especially leather finishes.</p></li><li><p>We recommend that you protect your item from moisture and keep it away from direct sources of heat, such as radiators and car interiors in